19hours/sg-statutes/Acts/Finance Companies Act.md

 (a) any bank licensed under the Banking Act (Cap.
 19); or

-(b) any business of pawnbroking carried on by a person licensed under the Pawnbrokers Act (Cap.
-222).
+(b) any business of pawnbroking carried on by a person licensed under the Pawnbrokers Act 2015.

 [37/98; 23/2008]

+[Act 2 of 2015 wef 01/04/2015]

 (1A) Every co-operative society registered as a credit society under the Co-operative Societies Act (Cap.
 62) to provide financial services shall, to the extent that such services amount to financing business, be exempt from section 3 in respect of such services.